by Tony Moore

 “The cool part is that you can leave here and not just tell stories,” he said, “but you can actually make a living doing this.”

 The Cogan Alumni Fellowship program is named in honor of Eleanor Cogan, a scientist, homemaker and mother who dedicated herself to lifelong learning and to the study of English literature.
 After taking 52 courses at Dickinson as a returning student, she was awarded an honorary doctor of letters from Dickinson at age 90 for her enduring scholarship.
-Each spring, the Department of English invites a graduate back to campus to share his or her life and work experiences with current students as a Cogan Alumni Fellow.
+Each spring, the Department of English invites a graduate back to campus to share life and work experiences with current students as a Cogan Alumni Fellow.

 Published March 10, 2014